xinfin/k8s-training/43_vote_app.md

 3. your comment on WHY result app STOPPED working after db pod stop

-The does not stop working, because the pod is replaced by a new one without loss of service.
-Only data are lost from the database, therefore the result app is defaulted to 50/50 - no votes.
+Result pod is recreated by the scheduler.
+Only data are lost from the database because the datastore of the db was stored locally in the pod which was destroyed, therefore the result app is defaulted to 50/50 - no votes.

 4. your answer to HOW YOU MADE THE RESULT POD work
+The result pod resumes working when db pod is recreated by the scheduler.

 5. Some jargons (just names are enough- dont need sentences) that you learnt from the 40-hour Training session Just some tags: #Image #Container #API #etcd #ConfigurationManagement #DataStore #KeyValueStore #Kubelet #Pod #Namespace #NodePort #clusterIP #ReplicaSet #DaemonSet #Taint #Toleration #SEP/ep #Scheduler #Node